quicwg/base-drafts/draft-ietf-quic-transport.md

 A stream that is in the "half-closed (local)" state MUST NOT be used for sending STREAM frames; WINDOW_UPDATE and RST_STREAM MAY be sent in this state.

-A stream transitions from this state to "closed" when a frame that contains an FIN flag is received or when either peer sends a RST_STREAM frame.
+A stream transitions from this state to "closed" when a STREAM frame that contains a FIN flag is received and all prior data has arrived, or when either peer sends a RST_STREAM frame.

 An endpoint that closes a stream MUST NOT send data beyond the final offset that it has chosen, see {{state-closed}} for details.